-Former board members for the Rocky Mountain Oracle User Group, (RMOUG), I’ve been asked to return to direct the Training Days 2015 conference.
+Emeritus board member for the Rocky Mountain Oracle User Group, (RMOUG), I’ve been asked to return to direct the Training Days 2015 conference.
 I am heavily involved in their goal of integrating into the social media circuit that is so much a part of all user groups and conferences today.
 I am also focused on WIT, (Women in Technology) programs, as I feel that women aren’t involved in STEM careers as much as we should be.
 I am currently running the WIT SIG for RMOUG and have lead a large number of WIT sessions in the US and Europe.
 I am always open for any suggestions or ideas on how I can help RMOUG be more successful for both its members and the experts who wish to participate with this fantastic users group.
 Please feel free to email me with any questions or suggestions about this site, Women in Technology or RMOUG, I will be happy to help.

 All content and technical information contained on the site is the professional opinion of the author and is in no way connected to a current or prior professional affiliations/employment.
 Some subjects, events and individuals are not from my own experience, but may be from others and their identity can be protected and may be discussed in a first person or third person scenario to do so.
 This occurs often when posting on WIT subjects, as the topic can be complex and is often recognized by the reader in their own experience- not that of the writer.

 All database environments are unique and any recommended technical features should be tested thoroughly before implementing into a production database environment.